ningwebbeginner/winter23_cs162_course_project_student/README.md

 ```
 And immediately you should see training and evaluation loops being successfully executed.

+NOTE: The testing scripts are not exhaustive, but should be used as reference.
+Testing script working correctly doesn't ensure your code is 100% correct.
+There could still be some errors.

 # Datasets <a name="datasets"></a>

 All the required `TODO` blocks are in the codes under `data_processing` folder.
 Please refer to the README under `data_processing` folder for data schema and execution examples.

+NOTE: The testing scripts are not exhaustive, but should be used as reference.
+Testing script working correctly doesn't ensure your code is 100% correct.
+There could still be some errors.

 # Training <a name="training"></a>